-Building an AI app is not like building a traditional app.
-The code is the easy part.
-The hard part is defining what the model should do, getting it to do that consistently, and connecting it to the business processes where it actually matters.
+The code is rarely the hard part.
+The hard part is defining what the model should decide, proving it can do that consistently, and connecting it to the business process where the result changes throughput, cost, or customer experience.

 AI app development is the process of designing, building, and deploying software where artificial intelligence – typically large language models, machine learning, or both – handles logic that would otherwise require human judgment or rule-based programming.
 The result is an application that can read unstructured inputs, reason over them, and return useful outputs without a human in the loop.